CognitiveComputingResearchGroup/lidapy/README.md

     *Initialized the Procedural Memory Module to include the functions: add_scheme and get_action.
     *initialized the Action Selection module and functions: select_action and notify-sensory-motor memory.
     *Modification within the Sensory Motor memory module: in aspects to the functions of the init (referencing to other modules).
+    *After adjustments for surrounding tiles, helped adjust other modules to fit for the adjustments within the enviornment for surrounding tiles information.

   Brian Wachira:
     *Generate PyTesting